enwida/idpRepo/documents/frontend.md

 This component listens to two events: `sayHello` and `sayBye`.
 It also trigger a `refresh` event after it received the latter.
 An event travel up the DOM elements until a component handles it.
-Futhermore, you can send an event to a specific element by using something
+Furthermore, you can send an event to a specific element by using something
 like: `@trigger "#content", "refresh", greeting: "hello"`.
 The responsible component for `#content` will receive the `refresh` event with the object `{"greeting": "hello"}` as an argument.